Wait for it...

 Patient-Directed Exchange (includes Individual Access)

-Applications that will rely on a patient's credentials assigned by the health system where data access is requested (for example, patient portal credentials used by patients for access to health data one patient at a time) can register here or via Dynamic Client Registration to obtain a client ID and secret and become listed in this App Gallery.
-In this case, let us know you require a "Client ID and Secret for Patient Access" when registering your app to use it with authorization code flow according to the SMART App Launch framework and in optional UDAP Tiered OAuth workflows.
-The resulting client ID can then be used at any EMR Direct-supported FHIR endpoint.
+Applications that will rely on a patient's credentials assigned by the health system where data access is requested (for example, patient portal credentials used by patients for access to health data one patient at a time) can register here or via Dynamic Client Registration to obtain a client ID and become listed in this App Gallery.
+In this case, let us know you require a Client ID (or UDAP certificate) for Patient/Consumer Access when registering your app for authorization code grant.
+These credentials can be used along with the user's own credentials at any EMR Direct-supported FHIR endpoint according to the SMART App Launch framework and in optional UDAP Tiered OAuth or UDAP JWT-Based Authentication (B2C) workflows.

 Client Credentials/B2B (Bulk Data or one patient at a time)